 Here’s what’s going on.

 Ciggies have never been more expensive.
-In September 2020, you can expect the average price of a packet of cigarettes (25s) and a pouch of roll-your-own tobacco (25g) to rise to more than $42 and $50 respectively.
-Whether you go through a pack-a-day or a pack-a-week, that’s thousands of dollars a year coming out of your back pocket.
+The federal government recently announced annual tobacco tax increases of 5% for at least the next 3 years, AND they're making sure rollies are taxed in line with factory-made cigarettes.
+Whether you go through a pack-a-day or a pouch-a-week, that’s thousands of dollars a year coming out of your back pocket.
 So what happens to it?

 Let's start with healthcare.